YarBurArt/EAGLE/README.md

 # EAGLE - Emulated Attack Generator w/ Layered Engine

-The Emulated Attack Generator with Layered Engine is an interactive system for building and executing realistic attack chains based on the [Unified Cyber Kill Chain](https://www.unifiedkillchain.com/) stages.
-Chain and supports the dynamic formation of attack chains in real time.
+The Emulated Attack Generator with Layered Engine is an interactive system for building and executing realistic attack chains based on the [Unified Cyber Kill Chain](https://www.unifiedkillchain.com/) stages and supports the dynamic formation of attack chains in real time.
 It works in the context of an API that uses GraphQL and the Mythics library plus a minimal frontend.

 The platform operates through a C2 infrastructure (Mythic C2 + agents, zero agent) and